 Hence my little neighbours' fascination with the barn floor: they were shipping minerals from a standing hover, their threadlike tongues flicking in and out almost faster than the eye could see.
 Vital ordnance, no doubt.

-(Adapted from "100 Days on the Mountain," copyright RK Henderson.)
+(From my notes for "100 Days on the Mountain," copyright RK Henderson.)

 Don't panic.